- 24/7 Live Calls

 Most secondary flooding issues can be avoided if they are correctly addressed within a 48 hour time frame.
-A single phone call will bring a team of certified professionals to immediately begin working on the repairs.
+A single phone call will bring a team of certified water extraction professionals to immediately begin working on the repairs.
 They will isolate the cause of the water damage, repair the source of the leak or flood and then begin the water removal process.
 After all the water has been extracted from the building or property, we will begin the drying and dehumidification process, clean and sanitize your belongings & property, and finish the restoration and rebuilding process.

 Water originating from a source that does not pose substantial harm to humans.
 Category 1 water is also referred to as “clean water.”
 Clean water that has contact with structural surfaces and content materials may deteriorate in cleanliness as it dissolves or mixes with soils and other contaminants, and as time elapses.

 Examples of clean water sources may include, but are not necessarily limited to the following:

 Water containing a significant degree of chemical, biological and/or physical contamination and having the potential to cause discomfort or sickness if consumed by or exposed to humans.
 Category 2 water is also referred to as “gray water.”
 Gray water carries microorganisms and nutrients for microorganisms.
 Gray water may contain chemicals, bio contaminants (fungal, bacterial, viral algae) and other forms of contamination including physical hazards.
 Time and temperature aggravate category 2 water contamination levels significantly.
 Gray water in flooded structures that remains untreated for longer than 48 hours may change to category 3 – black water.

 Examples of gray water sources may include, but are not necessarily limited to the following:

 Grossly unsanitary water containing pathogenic agents, arising from sewage or other contaminated water sources and having the likelihood of causing discomfort or sickness if consumed or exposed to humans.
 Black water includes sewage and other contaminated water sources entering or affecting the indoor environment.
 Category 2 water that is not removed promptly from the structure may be reclassified as category 3 water.
 Toilet back flows that originated beyond the toilet trap are considered black water contamination, regardless of visible content or color.
 Such water sources carry silt and organic matter into structures and create Black water conditions.

 Category 3 water includes, but is not necessarily limited to all forms of flooding from: